IntersectMBO/plutus/__std__/README.md

 This means that every single nix file in this repository is either:

 - A `default.nix` cell block importing and thus grouping all files in its folder
+- A `<cell-block>.nix` cell block exporting an attrs with a single derivation
 - A file evaluating to a single derivation

 Further, we enforce that the nix fragment name be equal to the file name.